influxdata/influxdb-v1-to-v2/README.md

 __Create v2 buckets out of v1 databases, maps v1 users to v2 authorizations__

-1.  `yarn main --help` shows help with default and required options, run `yarn main` with required parameters specified either in environment variables or in command-line options
+1.  `yarn influxdb-v1-to-v2 --help` shows help with default and required options, run `yarn influxdb-v1-to-v2` with required parameters specified either in environment variables or in command-line options
-    - InfluxDB v1 and v2 connection options are required
 1.  observe console to see that
     - buckets are created for each database/retention policy pair
     - DBRP mapping are created in v2 to map v1 db/rp pair to a v2 bucket, this mapping is required for influxql queries to work properly